Blog

 Big Creek Water Reclamation Facility E. coli contamination

-On Thursday, June 29, results from water quality tests conducted by Chattahoochee Riverkeeper (CRK) revealed dangerously high E. coli bacteria levels in the Chattahoochee River within the Chattahoochee River National Recreation Area (CRNRA).
-On Friday, June 30, the CRNRA announced the initial closure of six miles of the river within the river park from the Chattahoochee Nature Center south to Johnson Ferry to protect public health and safety.
+On June 29, 2023, results from water quality tests conducted by Chattahoochee Riverkeeper (CRK) revealed dangerously high E. coli bacteria levels in the Chattahoochee River within the Chattahoochee River National Recreation Area (CRNRA).
+The following day, the National Park Service announced the initial closure of six miles of the river within the CRNRA from the Chattahoochee Nature Center south to Johnson Ferry to protect public health and safety.
+This was the first time that the National Park Service closed the CRNRA to river recreation since the park was founded in 1978.

-CRK tracked the source of the pollution to the wastewater discharge originating from the Big Creek Water Reclamation Facility in Fulton County.
+CRK tracked the source of the pollution to the Big Creek Water Reclamation Facility (WRF) wastewater discharge in Fulton County.
+After initially denying that the high bacteria levels were coming from the Big Creek WRF, Fulton County officials admitted that treatment at the Big Creek WRF was failing to fully treat the discharge.
 As a precautionary measure and based on results from additional water quality testing, the CRNRA expanded the closure of the river to all sections of the river park downstream of the Chattahoochee Nature Center.
-CRK has been collecting and testing water samples throughout the area of concern and coordinating with Fulton County Public Works, the CRNRA, affected outfitters, and local and state agencies to address the ongoing discharge.

 Please find additional information regarding the discharge below.

-Which sections of the river are affected by the discharge?
+Which sections of the river were affected by the discharge?

 The CRNRA closed all sections of the river park downstream of Chattahoochee Nature Center (river mile 315.5).
 On Monday, July 10, the CRNRA announced that the river would reopen from Powers Island to all downstream sections of the river park.
 On Wednesday, July 19, the CRNRA announced that all sections of the river park were reopened.
-Water quality tests of the affected sections of the river are meeting EPA recommended levels for recreation, but conditions remain subject to change.
+Water quality tests of the affected sections of the river met EPA recommended levels for recreation.
 Visit www.nps.gov/CHAT for the latest information on closures within the river park.

 The U.S. Army Corps of Engineers released more water than usual from Buford Dam to help dilute the sewage contamination.
-CRK is also collecting emergency daily water samples within the CRNRA and areas downstream to understand the impact of the contamination.
+CRK also collected emergency daily water samples within the CRNRA and areas downstream to understand the impact of the contamination.

-Drinking water in Fulton County and the metro Atlanta region is safe and has not been affected by the spill.
+Drinking water in Fulton County and the metro Atlanta region was not affected by the spill.
 All source water is treated to meet drinking water standards.

 What caused the sewage discharge?